redpen-cc/redpen-doc/source/format.rst

 Lists
 ~~~~~

-Markdown parser used in RedPen supports two types of lists (Bulleted lists and Numbered lists).
+The Markdown parser used by RedPen supports two types of lists - Bulleted lists and Numbered lists.

 Bulleted Lists
 ^^^^^^^^^^^^^^^

-To make a bullted list, start a line with a "asterrisks" or "hypens".
-The lists are nested with the heading spaces.
+To create a bulleted list, start a line with an asterisk or a hyphen.
+The lists are nested according to how many leading spaces there are.
-The following is a example of bulleted list with asterrisks.
+The following is a example of a bulleted list using asterisks.

 .. code-block:: none